Obstructed

 Genesis 31:24, Jubilees 29:6

-And God came to Laban the Syrian in a dream by night, and said to him, “Take heed that you speak not to Jacob either good or bad.”
+God came to Laban the Syrian in a dream that night and warned him, “Be careful not to say anything to Jacob, good or bad.”

 Falling Action